 As of December 31, 2012 PAA owned and operated pipeline systems of approximately 900 miles that receive and deliver refined products throughout Wyoming, South Dakota, Colorado, New Mexico and Texas.
 Total average throughput on these systems during 2012 was approximately 116,000 barrels per day.
 In February 2013, PAA signed a definitive agreement to sell certain of these refined products pipeline systems and related assets.
-A portion of the transaction closed in July 2013 and the balance is expected to close during the fourth quarter of 2013, subject to the satisfaction of customary closing conditions.
+A portion of the transaction closed in July 2013 and closing of the balance is subject to the satisfaction of customary closing conditions.